History of medieval Arabic and Western European domes: Fatimid Caliphate

 Egypt, along with north-eastern Iran, was one of two areas notable for early developments in Islamic mausoleums, beginning in the 10th century.
 Fatimid mausoleums, many of which have survived in Aswan and Cairo, were mostly simple square buildings covered by a dome.
 Domes were smooth or ribbed and had a characteristic Fatimid "keel" shape profile.
+The domes of the connected mausolea of Sayyida Atika and al-Gafari are examples.
 The first were built in and around Fustat.
 Those inside the city were decorated with carved stucco and contrast with the extreme simplicity of those outside the city, such as the four so-called Sab'a Banat (c.
 1010) domed squares.
 Those at Aswan, mostly from the 11th century, are more developed, with ribbed domes, star-shaped openings, and octagonal drums with concave exterior sides which are corbeled outward at the top.
 They vary in plan as well, with domes sometimes joined with barrel vaults or with other domed mausoleums of different dimensions.
 The Fatimid mausoleum at Qus is in this Aswan style.

 Other than the small brick domes used over the bay in front of a mihrab or over tombs, Fatimid domes were rare.
 An exception in size was the large dome over the Fatimid palace dynastic tomb.
 Literary sources describe royal domes as part of ceremonial processions and royal recreation.
 Examples of Fatimid palace architecture, however, described by travelers' accounts as their greatest achievement, have not survived.
 The ribbed or fluted domes introduced by the Fatimids may derive from a theme in earlier Coptic art, and would be continued in the later architecture of the Mamluks.

-The palace at the Kalaa of the Beni Hammad contained a domed chamber.

 High Middle Ages

 Hispanic Marches

 The so-called first Romanesque style of churches in the early 11th century included examples in Spain with domes on squinches.
 The domes tend to be dark and sometimes included small windows at the base.
 The church of Santa Maria de Ripoll was consecrated in 1032, but was rebuilt after a fire in 1835.
 The church of Sant Miquel in Cruïlles was consecrated in 1035 and has a dome at its crossing covered on the exterior by a drum and short square tower.
-The church of Church of Sant Vicenç in Cardena was built by 1040 and there is another example at Corbera.
+The church of Church of Sant Vicenç in the Castle of Cardona has a dome on squinches.
+The Church of Sant Vicenç was built by 1040 and there is another example at Corbera.
 The Corbera church may not have been intended to have a dome when the foundations were laid and the crossing bay was narrowed to create a square by the insertion of additional arches on the north and south sides.
 The dome was covered by a square belfry on the exterior.
 The small church of San Pablo in Barcelona has a central dome and triapsal arrangement resembling the churches of eastern Christianity.